pradeepkudale/pradale/_posts/2020-10-25-the-spring-boot-starter-parent.md

 </dependency>
 ```
 ## Summary
-In this tutorial, we saw how we can use the spring-boot-starter-parent pom file to manage our dependencies and override the properties.
+In this tutorial, we saw how we can use the spring-boot-starter-parent artifact to manage our dependencies and override the properties.

 Source code for this tutorial is available on [Github]()